Patron: His Royal Highness The Prince of Wales

 Sponsor British Parachuting! - click here

-UKSL and Grand Pix meets are the ideal way to cut your teeth in competitions.
+BPA UKSL and BPA Grand Pix meets are the ideal way to cut your teeth in competitions.
 Some of the meets have BPA Skills Coaching Roadshows for Non-Seniors at which top skydivers offer free-of-charge coaching - you just pay for your jumps - courtesy of the BPA.
 Other BPA Skills Coaching Roadshows take place as stand alone coaching events.

 What's on where and when?
 See the diary of events.